Categories: Installation and Usage

-Use the following shortcode/trigger text where you want the normal squeeze form to appear:
+Use the following shortcode where you want to insert a squeeze form on your site:

 5 is the product id of the product I configured.
-Below is the form that you get when you add the above shortcode in a post or page.
+Below is the form that you get when you add the above shortcode in a post, page or sidebar of your site.

 Can I Signup the Users to My Autoresponder List?